 Basically, body heat creates more warmth, which creates for a higher temperature.
 If you can sleep sprawled out and by yourself, then you’ll stay cooler.

 21. Suspend Your Bed

-If you are able to sleep in a bed that is above the ground, then you can have air flow all the way around you.
+If you are able to sleep in a bed that is above the ground, then you can have airflow all the way around you.

-So if you have a cot or a hammock that you can sleep comfortably in or on, then this might be a good option while your air conditioning is out.
+If you have a cot or a hammock that you can sleep comfortably in or on, then this might be a good option while your air conditioning is out.

 22. Stay Hydrated